Technologicat/unpythonic/README.md

 ## Notes

 The trampoline implementation takes its remarkably clean and simple approach from ``recur.tco`` in [fn.py](https://github.com/fnpy/fn.py).
-Our main improvements are a cleaner syntax for the client code, and the addition of FP looping constructs.
+Our main improvements are a cleaner syntax for the client code, and the addition of the FP looping constructs.

 Otherwise there shouldn't be much overlap with other lispy or functional libraries, such as [toolz](https://github.com/pytoolz/toolz), [more-itertools](https://github.com/erikrose/more-itertools) or [funcy](https://github.com/suor/funcy/).